triplus/ShortCuts/README.md

 ### Usage:

-Shortcuts manager preferences are located under Tools -> Accessories -> Shortcuts.
+Shortcuts manager preferences are located under Accessories -> Shortcuts.
 To invoke shortcuts overlay feature press the Shift+Q key combination on the keyboard.